ucsb-cs32/s21/_lab/lab03.md

 <b>Part b)</b>
 In addition, you will also implement sort on state hospitals overall hospital rating and sort on state demographic data on poverty level.
-Because our goal is to print out the top ten values in these sorted ranges, you will need to use an additional container.
-In main, declare vectors to store the sorted results and pass a reference to those contrainers:
+Use an additional (auxiliary) container (vector) to sort and then print out the top ten values in these sorted ranges.
+For example, in main, you can declare vectors to store the sorted results and pass a reference to that vector (sort will not work on the state data in a hashmap, so you need to create a copy of the data in container that can be sorted):
 ```
     void sortStateHospRatingHighLow(std::vector<stateHosp *>& hospHighToLow);
     void sortStateHospRatingLowHigh(std::vector<stateHosp *>& hospLowToHigh);